k-nguyen/ECE4740_LABS/PROJECT/README.md

 4. 2-port Register file (8 registers)
 5. Branch controller (for different branch conditions)

-A block diagram of the processor is provided in this project folder.
+A block diagram that this flow-through processor is based off of is provided in this project folder.
 (Source: Computer Organization and Architecture by Alan Clements, 2013)

 The instruction word is 32-bits with a format as follows:
 LSBJRX#_param_s1_s2_dest_literal